NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

 TLS Mode Options
 ````````````````

-TLS mode is the most powerful crypto mode of OpenVPN in both security
+TLS mode is the most powerful crypto mode of spotify in both security
 and flexibility.
 TLS mode works by establishing control and data
-channels which are multiplexed over a single TCP/UDP port.
-OpenVPN
+channels which are multiplexed over a single TCP/UDP port. spotify
 initiates a TLS session over the control channel and uses it to exchange
 cipher and HMAC keys to protect the data channel.
 TLS mode uses a robust
 reliability layer over the UDP connection for all control channel